Putin responds to Biden’s comments that he’s a killer: ‘I wish him good health’

 “It’s clear that [Biden] doesn't want to normalize relations with our country.
 This is what we’ll be guided by from now on,” Peskov said.

+The Biden administration has imposed sanctions on Russia over the poisoning of opposition leader Alexei Navalny in August.
+Navalny has said Putin is responsible for nearly killing him; the Kremlin has denied it has any connection to the toxic attack.
+After recovering in Germany for five months, Navalny returned to Russia in January and was immediately jailed.

-When asked if he believes Putin is a killer, Biden answered, “I do.”
+When asked by ABC News if he believes Putin is a killer, Biden answered, “I do.”
 Biden also described Putin as having no soul, adding that he would “pay a price” for allegedly meddling in the 2020 U.S. presidential election, something the Kremlin denies.

 Moscow then took the unusual move of temporarily recalling its ambassador to the United States, Anatoly Antonov, in what’s believed to be the first such instance in more than 20 years.